VergerLab/MT_Angle2Ablation_Workflow/Install procedure.md

 A page called "JupyterLab" should open automatically on your web browser.

-9. __Open the Python notebook__. to do that, in the menu on the left, double click on "Stats_Angle2Abaltion.ipynb".
+9. __Open the Python notebook__.
+To do that, in the menu on the left, double click on "Stats_Angle2Abaltion.ipynb".

 10. Finally, __to run the notebook__, follow the instructions in the notebook itself.

+When you are done with the analysis, you can close the web page and the terminal or Miniconda prompt that was used to launch Jupyter lab.

+Later on, to restart and analysis, you only need to follow steps 7 to 10.

+  > Conda tips:
+  >
+  > Get out of the current conda environment :

+	conda deactivate

+  > View the available environments :

+	conda env list